 - Plaintiff, plaintiff’s attorney, plaintiff’s insurance company or the OAG may notify a state agency of a claim.

-- OAG sends a letter with examples to the agency advising them to prepare a warrant distribution memo, agency authorization letter and purchase document for inclusion in the settlement or judgment package.
+- The OAG sends a letter with examples to the agency advising them to prepare a warrant distribution memo, agency authorization letter and purchase voucher for inclusion in the settlement or judgment package.
 These instructions and examples are part of the Comptroller’s office payment process.

-- Agency submits the warrant distribution memo, agency authorization letter and purchase document to the OAG within 10 days of notification.
+- Agency submits the warrant distribution memo, agency authorization letter and purchase voucher to the OAG within 10 days of notification.